-GateV, the subsidiary of Changi Airports International, aims to create and develop innovative solutions for the global community through collaboration with leading business partners across different fields, focusing on new business for the market.
+Changi Airports International, the subsidiary of Changi Airport Group, aims to create and develop innovative solutions for the global community through collaboration with leading business partners across different fields, focusing on new business for the market.

 Singapore Airlines is a global company dedicated to providing air transportation services of the highest quality and to maximising returns for the benefit of its shareholders and employees.
 The company has come a long way since its founding in 1972, evolving from a regional airline to one of the most respected travel brands around the world.
 They fly one of the youngest aircraft fleets in the world to destinations spanning a network across five continents, with the famed Singapore Girl as their internationally-recognisable icon providing the high standards of care and service that customers have come to expect of them.